10 Ways to Describe the C Diff Smell

 C Diff Smells Terrible

-While not as descriptive, it is universally agreed upon that C Diff smells simply terrible.
+While not as descriptive, it is universally agreed upon that C Diff smells horrible.

 In short, the C Diff smell is terrible.